bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Sjors Provoost: 00:30:33

-We're going to use a concept from Ruben's little show.
+We're going to use a concept from Ruben's little show called the lightning round.
-The lightning round.
-We're not going to do a lightning round.
-But yeah, we can do better with Lightning.
+We're not going to do a lightning round, but yeah, we can do better with Lightning.
 At least in the example that we just talked about.
-Because we talked about a fungible asset.
-So it doesn't matter which US Tether you have, it's the same.
+Because we talked about a fungible asset, so it doesn't matter which USD Tether you have, it's the same.
 We previously talked about Rare Pepe, where it does matter what you have.
-So what we're going to talk about only works for the fungible stuff.
+What we're going to talk about only works for the fungible stuff.

 Aaron van Wirdum: 00:30:59

 Every USD Tether is interchangeable.
 You don't care which one you have.
-While when it comes to trading cards, you definitely care which one you have.
-So that's the difference.
+While when it comes to trading cards, you definitely care which one you have, that's the difference.

 Sjors Provoost: 00:31:09